abc9070410/SimpleJavascriptApp/README.md

 ![res](screenshot/screen01_ImagePuzzle.jpg)

+### ImageCutter
-- ImageCutter : A tool which could cut the image to multiple parts with same width and same height.
+- A tool which could cut the image to multiple parts with same width and same height.

+### ImagePuzzle
-- ImagePuzzle : A puzzle game which allows the user choices any background picture.
+- A puzzle game which allows the user choices any background picture.

+### ImageResizer
-- ImageResizer : A tool which could make multiple icons and splashscreens simultaneously for multiple platforms.
+- A tool which could make multiple icons and splashscreens simultaneously for multiple platforms.

 ## Demo